 Collision-resistant ids optimized for horizontal scaling and sequential lookup performance.

-Currently available for Node, browsers, and Ruby (see ports below -- more ports are welcome).
+Currently available for Node, browsers, Ruby and .Net (see ports below -- more ports are welcome).

 cuid() returns a short random string with some collision-busting measures.
 Safe to use as HTML element ID's, and unique server-side record lookups.

 Node style.
-For the browser stand-alone version, just leave off the require line.
+For the browser stand-alone version, just leave off the require line or use component.io.

 var cuid = require('cuid'); console.log( cuid() ); // ch72gsb320000udocl363eofy